RISCeirb/Risc-v-processor/RISC_V_PROCESSOR/readme.md

 This project explores the RISC-V instruction set, an open-source architecture designed to be simple, extensible, and modular.
 The processeur implemented is an adapted implementation of the parterson processeur for risc v.

-## Overview of Different Processors
+## Overview of Different Processors with the RV32I Base Instruction Set, version 2.2

 This repository provides simple implementations of various RISC-V processors and tests them using ModelSim and [Rars](https://github.com/TheThirdOne/rars) _RISC-V Assembler and Runtime Simulator_.

-The available processors are:
+The available processors have the RV32I Base Instruction Set:
 - Monocycle
 - Pipeline
 - Pipeline with Branch Predictor